 22,000 Watts and More

-Owners of larger homes will want to consider liquid-cooled standby generators that can supply more power than largest air-cooled models.
+Liquid-cooled standby generators can supply more power than largest air-cooled models.
 These generators offer exceptional reliability.

 Run multiple air conditioners at the same time, use your electric range and the electric dryer too.
 All while keeping the lights on and everything else running too, including the pool pumps and hot tub.

 Before deciding which generator you will purchase, conduct your own power audit to size your generator, consult with the electrician who will install it, and confirm your plans with your local building and code enforcement agency.